 Authors with prospective papers should email two Microsoft Word documents to firstname.lastname@example.org.
 The first document should contain the author’s name, year of graduation, and contact information.
 The second should contain their paper (minus any identifying remarks, like the author’s name), an abstract of their paper (100 words or less), and a list of four key words.
 Once submitted, the editors will contact the author with an acceptance decision in a timely manner.
 If an author’s paper is accepted, she is responsible for making any changes suggested by the editors and resubmitting her paper by email in an equally timely manner.
 Authors are also responsible for emailing a completed license to publish form (supplied by the editors) with their final submissions.
 All papers considered by the editors are received on the assumption that they are not being simultaneously considered by any other publication.

-Undergraduates who are interested in discussing a paper published on Mountaintop Thoughts can leave comments.
+Undergraduates who are interested in discussing a paper published on Apostolos can leave comments.
 Comments must be thoughtful, relevant, and charitable.
-Any comments on a published paper which do not meet these requirements will not be approved by the editors to appear on Mountaintop Thoughts.
+Any comments on a published paper which do not meet these requirements will not be approved by the editors to appear on Apostolos.

-We hope Mountaintop Thoughts will allow serious students of philosophy to expose their papers to friendly criticism, and join in constructive debate.
+We hope Apostolos will allow serious students of philosophy to expose their papers to friendly criticism, and join in constructive debate.
 Most of all, we hope that by seeking wisdom and truth this forum may honor and glorify the Truth and Wisdom of God, Jesus Christ.